-Root Canal Therapy in Asheville
+Root Canal Treatment Asheville

 How Does Tooth Infection Begin?

 Every tooth in your mouth consists of three layers.
 The outer layer, enamel, is the hardest and gives your smile a beautiful sheen.
 Below this is dentin, a somewhat softer substance that conducts sensation to the nerve.
 Finally, there is the pulp chamber located at the core of each tooth.
-Here you’ll find nerve, blood and lymph tissue.
+Here you’ll find nerve, blood, and lymph tissue.
 The attached root canals transport nutrients to the chamber and ferry away waste and toxins.

 Normally, the pulp chamber and root canals are well protected.
 However, in the case of severe decay or traumatic injury, bacteria can enter this portion of a tooth and cause infection.